-- · future economic conditions in the regional, national and international markets, including, but not limited, to regional and national wholesale electricity markets - · market perception of the energy industry and KCP&L - $\boldsymbol{\cdot}$ changes in business strategy, operations or development plans - · effects of current or proposed state and federal legislative and regulatory actions or developments, including, but not limited to, deregulation, re-regulation and restructuring of the electric utility industry - · adverse changes in applicable laws, regulations, rules, principles or practices governing tax, accounting and environmental matters including, but not limited to, air quality - · financial market conditions and performance including, but not limited to, changes in interest rates and in availability and cost of capital and the effects on our pension plan assets and costs - · credit ratings - · inflation rates - · effectiveness of risk management policies and procedures and the ability of counterparties to satisfy their contractual commitments - · impact of terrorist acts - · increased competition including, but not limited to, retail choice in the electric utility industry and the entry of new competitors - · ability to carry out marketing and sales plans - \cdot weather conditions including weather-related damage - · cost, availability, quality and deliverability of fuel - · ability to achieve generation planning goals and the occurrence and duration of unplanned generation outages - \cdot delays in the anticipated in-service dates of additional generating capacity - · nuclear operations and - · other risks and uncertainties
+- · future economic conditions in the regional, national and international markets, including but not limited to regional and national wholesale electricity markets - · market perception of the energy industry and the Company - · changes in business strategy, operations or development plans - · effects of current or proposed state and federal legislative and regulatory actions or developments, including, but not limited to, deregulation, reregulation and restructuring of the electric utility industry - · adverse changes in applicable laws, regulations, rules, principles or practices governing tax, accounting and environmental matters including, but not limited to, air quality - · financial market conditions and performance including, but not limited to, changes in interest rates and in availability and cost of capital and the effects on the Company's pension plan assets and costs - · credit ratings - · inflation rates - · effectiveness of risk management policies and procedures and the ability of counterparties to satisfy their contractual commitments - · impact of terrorist acts - · increased competition including, but not limited to, retail choice in the electric utility industry and the entry of new competitors - · ability to carry out marketing and sales plans - · weather conditions including weather-related damage - · cost, availability, quality and deliverability of fuel - · ability to achieve generation planning goals and the occurrence and duration of unplanned generation outages - \cdot delays in the anticipated in-service dates of additional generating capacity - · nuclear operations and - · other risks and uncertainties.

 This list of factors is not all-inclusive because it is not possible to predict all factors.
-We direct your attention to "Risk Factors" included in this prospectus, which should be carefully read for further understanding of potential risks.
+Item 1A.
+Risk Factors included in this report should be carefully read for further understanding of potential risks to the Company.
+Other sections of this report and other periodic reports filed by the Company with the SEC should also be read for more information regarding risk factors.